-It should be noted here that one of the man reasons of lack of effectiveness of aid is that related financial resources are generally geared toward irrelevant sectors, without real impact on the targeted populations.
+It should be noted, here, that one of the main reasons for the ineffectiveness of aid is that related financial resources are generally geared toward irrelevant sectors, without real impact on the targeted populations.
 People at the grassroots would produce more from less as compared to other stakeholder in developing economies.
-It is about time that investment be people centered and that the crucial step for people centered governance be taken by giving adequate space and opportunity, to people at the grassroots in their countries, as well as build their capacity to contribute effectively to the policy making process including conceptualization, implementation, monitoring and evaluation.
+It is about time that investment be "people centered" and that the crucial step for people centered governance be taken by giving adequate space and opportunity, to people at the grassroots in their countries, as well as build their capacity to contribute effectively to the policy making process including conceptualization, implementation, monitoring and evaluation.